influxdata/telegraf/plugins/inputs/kube_lite/README.md

 # Kubernete_State Plugin
 [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) is an open source project designed to generate metrics derived from the state of Kubernetes objects – the abstractions Kubernetes uses to represent your cluster.
-With this information you can monitor details such as:

-State of nodes, pods, and jobs
-Compliance with replicaSets specs
-Resource requests and min/max limits

-The Kubernete State Plugin gathers information based on [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics)
+This plugin collects metrics in a similar manner for the following kubernetes resources:
+ - configmaps
+ - daemonsets
+ - deployments
+ - nodes
+ - persistentvolumes
+ - persistentvolumeclaims
+ - pods (containers/status)
+ - statefulsets

 ### Configuration: